 Applicants interested in applying to the Healthcare-Professional-to-RN Bridge program will need to meet the same general admission criteria for all ASN programs, as detailed below.
 Additionally, students applying to this bridge program must also satisfy the following requirements:

-- Hold a valid Paramedic certification or LPN license with a minimum of 1 year of experience.
+- Hold a valid Paramedic certification or LPN license with a minimum of 1 year of experience;

-GENERAL ASN ADMISSION CRITERIA
+GENERAL ASN Program ADMISSION CRITERIA

 - FIRST, submit an application to Albany State University and be admitted in good standing.

 - AFTER being accepted as a student at Albany State University, submit the completed application, the $20.00 application